rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Installing Packages

 These commands should be entered as the root user.
-Before we begin, note that this installation procedure focuses on httpd, rather than nginx.
+Before we begin, note that this installation procedure focuses on *httpd*, rather than *nginx*.
 If you prefer to use the latter, head up to the [Librenms Install Instructions](https://docs.librenms.org/Installation/Install-LibreNMS/) and follow the guide there.

 We are assuming a fresh install, so we need to do a few things with the repositories before we can continue.
 First, we need to install the EPEL repository (Extra Packages for Enterprise Linux):

 ```
 dnf install -y epel-release
 ```

 The current version of LibreNMS requires a minimum PHP version of 8.1.
 The default package in Rocky Linux 9.0 is PHP 8.0, so we will need to enable a third party repository (true for Rocky Linux 8.6 as well) for this newer version.

 We will install the REMI repository for this.
 The version of the repository you install will depend on the version of Rocky Linux you are running.
 Simply replace the "[v#]" below with either 8 or 9:

 ```
 dnf install http://rpms.remirepo.net/enterprise/remi-release-[v#].rpm